BuilderIO/partytown/README.md

 - A total of three threads are used: Main Thread, Web Worker, Service Worker
 - Service worker network requests
   - Many service worker network requests may show up in the network tab
-  - Partytown service worker requests are intercepted by the client, rather than network HTTP requests
+  - Partytown service worker requests are intercepted by the client, and transfer `0 bytes` over the network
   - [Lighthouse scores](https://web.dev/performance-scoring/) are unaffected by the intercepted requests

 ### Browser Feature Requirements